spesmilo/electrum-docs/coldstorage.rst

 ============

-This document shows how to create an offline wallet that holds your Bitcoins and a watching-only online wallet that is used to view its history and to create transactions that have to be signed with the offline wallet before being broadcast on the online one.
+This document shows how to create an offline wallet that holds your Bitcoin and a watching-only online wallet that is used to view its history and to create transactions that have to be signed with the offline wallet before being broadcast on the online one.